anttikivi/unsung-anthem/docs/BUILDING.md

       * Run `xcode-select --install` to install the Command Line Tools
   * **Windows**
     * Install a compiler by using one of the two options
-      1. Use the Windows Build Tools npm module
+      1. The first options is to use the Windows Build Tools npm module
         * Start PowerShell as Administrator and the [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools)

                 npm install --global windows-build-tools

         * This method requires [Node.js](https://nodejs.org)
-      2. Use Visual Studio 2019 Community Edition
+      2. The second options is to use Visual Studio 2019 Community Edition
         * Install [Visual Studio 2019](https://visualstudio.microsoft.com) Community Edition, which should install all the required tools

 ## Building